necx512/GIUDA/TGS_on_behalf_of_someone.md

 } LUID, *PLUID;
 ```

-The LUID itself is represented by two values: ULONG and LONG.
-In this case, usually only the field is filled in LowPartand HighPart matters.
+The LUID itself is represented by two values: DWORD (ULONG) and Longint (LONG).
+In this case, usually only the field is filled in LowPart and HighPart matters.

 This structure is used by all WinAPI functions that are somehow related to user sessions.

 Using the GetTokenInformation() you can find out the custom LUID.
-To do this, the function must be passed a token of the process running on behalf of the current user.

 Now it's time to show how Kerberos tickets are requested by the LSA itself.
 This will help us spoof the LUID and get someone else's ticket.